How to Refinance a Mortgage With Bad Credit

-It's common for mortgage lenders to require a credit score of 620 or above to get approved for a refinance loan.
-As a result, if you have bad credit (your credit score falls in the FICO® Score☉ range of 300 to 579), your options may be limited.
+It's common for mortgage lenders to require a credit score of 620 or above to get approved for a conventional refinance loan.
+So, if you have bad credit—typically a FICO® ScoreΘ of 579 or lower—your options may be limited.

 But limited options can still be better than nothing.
-Here are some to consider and what it takes to get approved for a mortgage refinance loan despite bad credit.
+Here's what it takes to get approved for a mortgage refinance loan despite having bad credit.

 1. Apply Through Your Current Lender